maple-labs/maple-js/README.md

 ### Interacting with a contract
 - Once you have connected to the contract you are then able to call any of the methods on that contract using the `contract` instance in the previous example:
-- Maple-JS contracts use typechain so you can see all the available methods using intellisense in your IDE.
+- maple-js contracts use typechain so you can see all the available methods using intellisense in your IDE.

 #### Usage for queries